Complete Guide to DIAN Tax Obligations for Expats in Colombia (2026)

 Do I need to pay taxes in Colombia if I'm a digital nomad earning money abroad?

-Yes, if you meet the 183-day residency requirement in Colombia during a tax year, you're considered a Colombian tax resident.
-This means you must pay taxes on your worldwide income, including remote work earnings.
+Yes, if you spend more than 183 days in Colombia within any rolling 365-day period (not the calendar year), you become a Colombian tax resident and are taxed on your worldwide income, including remote work earnings.
+Below 184 days you remain a non-resident, taxed only on Colombian-source income.
 Colombia has tax treaties with many countries that may provide relief from double taxation.

 What is the RUT and how do I get one in Colombia?